JulienfLeBoucher/OC_classification_from_text_and_image/README.md

-# Products classification based on a picture and a text description.
+# Product classification based on a picture and a text description.

 **Main goals** :
 - Assess the feasibility of clustering products sold on an indian e-platform thanks to the description of the product and/or its image.